cornelmpop/Lithics3D/README.md

 # Lithics3D

-Lithics3D provides a toolbox for working with 3D scans of archaeological lithics within the R environment.
+Lithics3D provides a toolbox for working with 3D scans of archaeological lithics (and other objects) within the R environment.
 The functions included herein are designed to work with clean triangular meshes.
-For the time being at least, mesh generation and pre-processing (e.g. cleaning), and landmarking must be done with different tools (e.g. [Meshlab](http://www.meshlab.net/)).
+For the time being at least, mesh generation and pre-processing (e.g. cleaning) must be done with different tools (e.g. [Meshlab](http://www.meshlab.net/)).

 The included functions can be divided into three broad categories:

-* High-level functions for (semi-)automatic segmentation and analysis of meshes *qua* archaeological artifacts (e.g. utilities for automatically measuring edge angles, mapping artifact thickness, etcetera).
+* High-level functions for (semi-)automatic segmentation and analysis of meshes *qua* archaeological artifacts (e.g. utilities for automatically measuring edge angles, mapping artifact thickness).

 * Low-level functions for working with meshes as geometric objects.
 These functions are meant to provide the building blocks required to implement more